De KENNEMER DUINEN

 Very soon after the liberation, the first of the mass graves were discovered.

+A total of 45 separate sites.
+The task of identifying these bodies was not a simple one.
 Dr H. Wamstekker, a local surgeon and old freedom fighter, was in charge of the overall operation.
 Most of the bodies had been robbed of clothes and personal belongings.
 The only lead could be taken from the dentures of the victims.

 Dentists nationwide participated in the project, and ultimately identification was successful.